-0.11 Verification Q# Audit Questions and Interpretations Compliant NC-Minor NC-Major N/A Q7.3.5 Verify that 90% or more of stalls containing sampled boars are sized to the Pig Code of Practice requirements by assessing the following criteria on the boars when they are standing: a.
-Boars must be able to stand, lie down, and adopt normal resting postures without undue interference.
-Full validation: > observation of the sample of mature boars in stalls > R-N: Animal-Based Measures Record Are individual boar stalls sized according to Pig Code of Practice requirements?
-Q7.3.6 Verify that all boars, which are housed in stalls, are provided with opportunities to exercise at least four times a week (i.e., every second day).
-Full and partial validation: interview Are boars housed in stalls provided with opportunities to exercise at least four times a week?
+0# Verification Q# Audit Questions and Interpretations Compliant NC-Minor NC-Major N/A Q7.3.5 Verify that 90% or more of stalls containing sampled boars are sized to the Pig Code of Practice requirements by assessing the following criteria on the boars when they are standing: a.
+Boars must be able to stand, lie down, and adopt normal resting Full validation: observation of the sample of mature boars in stalls R-N: Animal-Based Measures postures without undue interference.
+Are individual boar stalls sized according to Pig Code of Practice requirements?
+Reco rd Q7.3.6 Verify that all boars, which are housed in stalls, are provided with opportunities to exercise at least four times a week (i.e., every second day).
+Full and partial validation: Are boars housed in stalls provided with opportunities to exercise at least four times a week?
 Q7.3.7 Verify the most recent date when an entire sow barn was built, rebuilt or brought into use for the first time based on a building permit.
 If it was built, rebuilt or brought into use for the first time after July 1, 2014, verify that bred gilts and sows are housed in groups as defined by the Group Sow Housing Certification.
-Full and partial validation: > verify the Group Sow Housing Certification For holdings of bred gilts and sows newly built or rebuilt or brought into use for the first time after July 1, 2014, are the Group Sow Housing Certification requirements met?
+Full and partial validation:verify the Group Sow Housing Certification For holdings of bred gilts and sows newly built or rebuilt or brought into use for the first time after July 1, 2014, are the Group Sow Housing Certification requirements met?
 Q7.3.8 Verify the most recent date when an entire sow barn was built or brought into use for the first time based on a building permit.
-If it was built or brought into use for first time after July 1, 2014, all sampled mature boars can turn around.
-Full validation: > observation of the sample of mature boars For holdings newly built or brought into use for the first time after July 1, 2014, are boars provided with sufficient space so that they can turn around?
+If it was built or brought into use for first time after July 1, 2014, all sampled mature boars can turn around. for the first time based on a building permit.
+If it was into use for first time after July 1, 2014, all sampled of mature boars 2 For holdings newly built or brought into use for the first time after July 1, 2014, are boars provided with sufficient space so that they can turn around?
 Q7.3.9 HR Verify whether the Group Sow Housing Certification requirements are being met voluntarily.
-Full and partial validation: > verify the Group Sow Housing Certification Are the Group Sow Housing Certification requirements being met voluntarily?
+Full and partial validation:> verify the Group Sow Housing Certification пк Are the Group Sow Housing Certification requirements being met voluntarily?